oVirt/ovirt-site/source/uncategorized/developers-all-in-one.html.md

 Work in progress

-## All in One Developers Environment Installation step by step
+## All in One Developer's Environment Installation step by step

 ## Prerequisites